Geyse: Barcelona

-In June 2022, Barcelona announced the signing of Geyse with a contract until 2024.
+In June 2022, Barcelona announced the signing of Geyse until 2024.
+She made her debut for the club in September 2022 alongside fellow debutants Lucy Bronze, Keira Walsh, and 16-year-old Vicky Lopez, and scored the match's second goal.

+During her debut Champion's League appearance, Geyse scored twice and provided an assist; her first goal came just minutes after being substituted on.

+In January 2023, Osasuna lodged a complaint against Barcelona following their 9–0 defeat in the Copa de la Reina.
+Osasuna claimed that Geyse — who scored the match's fourth goal — was ineligibly fielded following a suspension received for picking up two yellow cards during her final Copa de la Reina match with Madrid CFF.
+The RFEF disqualified Barcelona's result against Osasuna, leading to a technical expulsion from the competition.

+With Barcelona, Geyse won the Liga F, Supercopa de España Femenina, and Champion's League in the 2022–23 season.

-Manchester United (2023–present)
+Manchester United

 On 18 August 2023, English Women's Super League club Manchester United announced the signing of Geyse.
+In her first season, United won the Women's FA Cup, the club's first major title.

+In January 2025, following the death of her brother, Geyse took a period of compassionate leave, returning to Manchester in March.
+After the match, she made a statement on Instagram suggesting she felt unhappy at the club; Manchester United stated that they "continue to support Geyse in her wellbeing and are continuing to look for options which suit all parties.”
+Geyse's agent accused the club of attempting to loan Geyse to a US club whilst she was attending her brother's funeral.

-Gotham FC (loan) (2025–present)
+Loan to Gotham FC

-On 24 March 2025, it was announced that Geyse would go on loan to Gotham FC for the remainder of the season, with an option for Gotham to acquire Geyse permanently.
-The announcement arrived shortly after Geyse made an emotional post stating she was unhappy at Manchester United.
+On 24 March 2025, it was announced that Geyse would go on loan to National Women's Soccer League club Gotham FC for the remainder of the season, with an option for Gotham to acquire her permanently.
 She made her NWSL debut on 13 April 2025, coming on as a second-half substitute for Sarah Schupansky in a victory over the North Carolina Courage.
 In the following match, Geyse scored her first goal with Gotham FC as the team earned a 4–0 win over Angel City FC.

 On 21 May 2025, in the semifinals of the 2024–25 CONCACAF W Champions Cup, Geyse scored the opening goal in a 3–1 win against Club América.
-On 25 May, she started in the final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.
+On 25 May, she started in the final against Tigres, where Gotham secured a 1–0 victory to become the inaugural winners of the competition.

+On 4 December, Gotham FC announced that Geyse would return to Manchester United at the conclusion of her loan.